Die Tat (Swiss newspaper): Wartime expansion and editorial reforms

+Erwin Jaeckle and editorial direction

 The outstanding figure of the daily newspaper Die Tat was Erwin Jaeckle, who was also politically active (1942–1950 in the Zurich municipal council, 1945 president, 1947–1962 in the National Council for the Alliance of Independents).
 Duttweiler had initially intended him to be editor-in-chief, but Jaeckle wanted to work on his habilitation and suggested Max Rychner instead, a colleague of his at the feuilleton Der Bund at the time.
 In the end, however, he chose a career in journalism instead of academia and joined the paper on January 1, 1943.
 He wanted to be hired as domestic editor and not as Rychner's superior out of respect for Max Rychner, who was 12 years his senior and had experience in the press, and he demanded that the editorial office not report directly to Duttweiler, but to a works commission that would act as an intermediary between the editorial office and Duttweiler.
 This is what happened.
 However, after he had made various suggestions for improvement, the works commission urged him to become the first nominal editor-in-chief after all, and Jaeckle agreed after some deliberation.
 Under his leadership, Die Tat gained a great reputation as a daily newspaper that extended beyond the borders of Switzerland, particularly through the weekend supplement Literarische Tat (until the end of 1960 "Kunst - Literatur - Forschung"), which was supervised by Max Rychner and later by Erwin Jaeckle himself.

+Political positions and public controversies

 Just as Jaeckle had uncompromisingly opposed National Socialism, after the war he fought against the proscription of what he saw as alleged National Socialist sympathizers such as Hans Konrad Sonderegger, Gustav Däniker, Eugen Bircher and Robert F. Denzler or Grock as well as "purges" or expulsions of Germans such as Bernard von Brentano and insisted on strict adherence to the law.
 In 1945, the Zurich government council banned a concert by Wilhelm Furtwängler with the Tonhalle-Orchester Zürich for fear of disturbances, after the Labor Party in the municipal council had interpellated the city council as to whether it intended to allow the concert by the "Prussian State Council".
 Jaeckle also strongly criticized this.

 His liberal attitude was also reflected in his rejection of the banning of communist and fascist parties during the Second World War.
 He was of the opinion that the Swiss did not need such protective measures because he considered their "inherited legal concepts to be strong and firm."
 Accordingly, he also opposed the so-called Jesuit article, i.e. the ban on the Jesuit order and generally on the establishment or re-establishment of monasteries that had been included in the Swiss constitution since 1874 (The corresponding articles were removed from the constitution in a referendum in 1973).
 On the other hand, he was in favor of the death penalty for treason introduced in the Military Penal Code in 1940 (It was abolished in 1992).